Charlie Blackmon Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.7 K/9, the fourth-worst in MLB.
+- The Brewers pitching staff is 25th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Brewers' 3.33 team ERA ranks third among all MLB pitching staffs.
+- The Brewers' 3.34 team ERA ranks third across all league pitching staffs.

-- The Brewers rank 11th in baseball in home runs surrendered (30 total, 1.1 per game).
+- The Brewers rank 12th in baseball in home runs given up (32 total, 1.1 per game).

-- In his most recent appearance on Wednesday, the right-hander tossed six innings against the Detroit Tigers, giving up no earned runs while surrendering four hits.
+- In his last time out on Tuesday, April 25, the left-hander threw three innings against the Detroit Tigers, giving up four earned runs while surrendering eight hits.

+- In five games this season, the 27-year-old has put up an ERA of 5.19, with 8 strikeouts per nine innings.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.